LeaderNess · IFS Inner Work

 Defensive Blocker • Performance

-Core wound: identity shamed — must perform to be acceptable
+What drives it: identity shamed — must perform to be acceptable

 “I push myself extremely hard.
 If I do it perfectly I feel okay.
 If I fail, I collapse.”